 Is FBS a Scam?

 Tronex World Review

-1. Level 1 – you get 100% on the trading activity of your affiliate (or trader)
+• Level 1: 100% commission on the trading activity of your direct affiliate or trader.

+Is FBS a Scam?